 - at Fish & Boat Commission offices

 Lost Fishing License or Replacements - All replacement licenses include permits or privileges previously purchased by the customer.
-The total cost for a replacement license and previously purchased permits or privileges that printed on the base license is $6.90.
-Replacement cost of a 1-year permits or multi-year Senior trout/salmon permits is $6.90.
+The total cost for a replacement license and previously purchased permits or privileges that were printed on the base license is $6.97.

 You qualify for a RESIDENT Fishing License if you are a bona fide resident of Pennsylvania.
 When